-Choose a work task that needs to get done.
-It doesn't matter if it's the most important or the most urgent.
+- Choose one work task that needs to get done.
+It doesn’t matter if it’s the most important or the most urgent.
 Just open your list of tasks in Asana or Trello or Todoist or wherever you keep it and pick a thing, any thing.
-Don't touch it yet.
+Don’t touch it yet.

-Grab a laundry basket.
-Sweep everything that doesn't belong in the room into the basket and return it to where it belongs.
+- Grab a laundry basket.
+Look around the room.
+Sweep everything that doesn’t belong there into the basket and return it to where it belongs.

-Open up your closet.
-Sort everything into groups: tanks, short-sleeved shirts, long-sleeved shirts, jackets, pants, skirts.
+- Open up your closet.
+Sort things quickly into groups: tanks, short-sleeved shirts, long-sleeved shirts, jackets, pants, skirts.
 Put all empty hangers in one place.

-Do a cursory cleaning of your refrigerator.
+- Do a whirlwind cleaning of your refrigerator.
 Throw out anything funky, combine duplicate items and put things on appropriate shelves.

-Clean out your social networking or email contacts.
+- Clean out a few social media or email contacts.
 If you’re keeping people around that you don’t actually know or like, give ‘em the boot.

-Go through your medicine cabinet, vanity or pantry and pitch anything that is dried up, expired, the wrong color, ugly, gross or any other adjective that renders it undesirable.
+- Go through your medicine cabinet and pitch anything that is dried up, expired, the wrong color, ugly, gross or any other adjective that renders it undesirable.

-Open up one (seriously, don't get carried away) kitchen cabinet or dresser drawer, take everything out, wipe it clean, and then put everything back neatly.
+- Open up one (seriously, don’t get carried away) kitchen cabinet or drawer, take everything out, wipe it clean, and then put everything back neatly.

-Now, go sit back down at your desk and start doing the work thing that you chose in step one, right away.
+- Now, go sit back down at your desk.
+Pull up the work thing that you chose in step one, and DIVE IN right away.